Continuous Integration and Deployment with Codeship

 controller when you feel ready to publish a new version.

 Because CI will also test and build every commit to

 develop when it's time to release, you can feel confident about the tests passing in

-master as well.
+controller as well.
 That's the theory, so let's go ahead and set this up.